The truck wars continue, the trade wars also continue, Elon Musk continues, and, well, Maserati. This is The Morning Shift for Friday, Aug. 10, 2018.

 The fuel economy fight is happening, Toyota is (still) making a lot of money, Buick is in the news, and more.
 Welcome to The Morning Shift.
 It’s Friday!

 Jalopnik reader named Jamie Anton sent just me photos of an awesome trading card deck he picked up while studying at General Motors Institute of Technology (now Kettering).
 Each card shows a picture of an engine or transmission, and the back of each is filled with interesting factoids like bore, stroke, firing order,…

-Good Morning!
+Good morning!
 Welcome to The Morning Shift, your roundup of the auto news you crave, all in one place every weekday morning.
-Here are the important stories you need to know.
+Here are the stories you need to know.

 How did a pile of 1950s-era General Motors “Turboglide” transmissions end up buried in a swamp near the site of GM’s current Parma Metal Center in Cleveland?
 That’s what this machine repairman who works there wonders, and even after he sent us photos, and some sleuthing on my part, we may never know the truth.